What is panic disorder?

 panic disorder.
 Symptoms of a panic attack may include:

-- Chest pain and other symptoms that mimic a heart attack
+Chest pain and other symptoms that seem like a heart attack

 Panic disorder can be upsetting and disabling.
 An attack can last from a few minutes

-The symptoms of a panic attack may look like other mental health conditions.
+The symptoms of a panic attack may seem like other mental health conditions.
 Always

 see your healthcare provider for a diagnosis.